Septem151/Deriver-Tool/README.md

 ## Overview
 The Deriver Tool functions as a standalone address deriver.
 Capable of deriving addresses from BIP44, BIP49, and BIP84 extended keys (`xpub`, `ypub`, and `zpub` respectively).

+### How To Use
+Download the .zip file from the [Releases](https://github.com/Septem151/Deriver-Tool/releases/tag/v1.0) page.

 ### Program Flow
 ```
 Prompt for an account-level extended public key